 Kayla Anderson is an interdisciplinary artist, writer, and organizer based in Chicago, IL.
-They have participated in artist residencies and incubators at the Chicago Artists Coalition and Hyde Park Art Center, Chicago, IL; Elsewhere, Greensboro, NC; ACRE, WI, and Les Laboratoires d’Aubervilliers, Paris.
-They are a Visual Arts Fellow of the Luminarts Cultural Foundation.
-Their studio is located at Mana Contemporary Chicago.
+Per has participated in artist residencies and incubators at the Chicago Artists Coalition and Hyde Park Art Center, Chicago, IL; Elsewhere, Greensboro, NC; ACRE, WI, and Les Laboratoires d’Aubervilliers, Paris.
+Per is a Visual Arts Fellow of the Luminarts Cultural Foundation.
+Per's studio is located at Mana Contemporary Chicago.

-Their writing has been published in Leonardo Journal (MIT Press), the International Awards in Art Criticism (IAAC) compendium (The Royal College of Art), and MU TXT (MU Art Space, Eindhoven), and presented at SIGGRAPH 2014-2015, the Interdisciplinary Humanities Center at the UCSB, and the University of Jyväskylä, Finland.
-In 2016 they were a participating artist and researcher at the Anthropocene Campus at Haus der Kulturen der Welt (HKW), Berlin and a Visiting Tutor at the Dutch Art Institute and the Gerrit Rietveld Academie in the Netherlands.
-In addition to their art practice, they have curated several exhibitions focusing on film, video, and new media art, including Code/Switch at Woman Made Gallery, Freeze Frame: Artists’ Books and the Moving Image at the Joan Flasch Artists’ Book Collection, and [History] Under Construction at Gallery X, Chicago, IL.
+Per's writing has been published in Leonardo Journal (MIT Press), the International Awards in Art Criticism (IAAC) compendium (The Royal College of Art), and MU TXT (MU Art Space, Eindhoven), and presented at SIGGRAPH 2014-2015, the Interdisciplinary Humanities Center at the UCSB, and the University of Jyväskylä, Finland.
+In 2016 per was a participating artist and researcher at the Anthropocene Campus at Haus der Kulturen der Welt (HKW), Berlin and a Visiting Tutor at the Dutch Art Institute and the Gerrit Rietveld Academie in the Netherlands.
+In addition to per's art practice, per has curated several exhibitions focusing on film, video, and new media art, including Code/Switch at Woman Made Gallery, Freeze Frame: Artists’ Books and the Moving Image at the Joan Flasch Artists’ Book Collection, and [History] Under Construction at Gallery X, Chicago, IL.

-They currently holds the position of Manager of Library Special Collections at the School of the Art Institute of Chicago, where they curate exhibitions, lecture, and mentor students in the history, theory, and creation of artists’ publications.
-In their spare time, they organizes a monthly critique group for feminine spectrum media artists called Media Grrrl.
-They received a BFA in Fiber & Material Studies and Film, Video & New Media from The School of the Art Institute of Chicago in 2013 and a BA in Visual and Critical Studies from The School of the Art Institute of Chicago in 2014.
+From 2014 - 2018 per held the position of Manager of Library Special Collections at the School of the Art Institute of Chicago, where per curated exhibitions, lectured, and mentored students in the history, theory, and creation of artists’ publications.
+In per's spare time, per organizes a monthly critique group for feminine spectrum media artists called Media Grrrl.
+Per received a BFA in Fiber & Material Studies and Film, Video & New Media from The School of the Art Institute of Chicago in 2013 and a BA in Visual and Critical Studies from The School of the Art Institute of Chicago in 2014.

 Using a playful approach to methods of excavation, my work engages with cultural artifacts of the past in order to propose parallel worlds.
 Through video, installation, sculpture, and interactive virtual environments, I create propositional spaces for questioning our present image-scape and imagining otherwise.
 I position myself as a thing-among-things and act as an intermediary between objects and ideas.